AliRiaz34/GuitarDex/currentjob.md

 ## IMPLEMENTATIONS TO REMEMBER
-fix, when do song go from learnt to stale, decide if mastered songs can go stale? how much xp to level in song view what is xp threshold ( 54/?)
+fix, when do song go from learnt to stale, decide if mastered songs can go stale?

+consider having a decay table to keep track

+include xpgain in practice table

+have sort menu in library

+add options menu in song view

+question mark in searchbar blinks

+selection highlight when hovering a entry in lib

+long text needs to wrap!!!

+fix navbar ui

+library is scrollable

+PRACTICE PAGE!!!!

 ### long term IDEAS